bchadfield/csw-website/help/change-multiple-content-items.markdown

 permalink: "content/change-multiple-content.html"
 ---

-Only admins or assigned editors are able to change multiple content items.
+Only admins are able to change multiple content items.

 The category, content type and preview template can be changed on